 Technology becomes an end in itself and philosophy is discarded

 In recent centuries, however, the interest in the development of technology has led to the technological culture being developed as an end in itself.
-This began early in the nineteenth century, when the hope was cherished that the whole truth could be arrived at by the scientific method alone.
+This began early in the 19th century, when the hope was cherished that the whole truth could be arrived at by the scientific method alone.
 At the same time, the philosophical culture – and thus the belief in a living cause – began to be pointed to as the reason for all humanity’s errors.
 And then, so that no one could question the purpose of this completely one-sided development of only one culture (the technological), the idea of God and the idea that life has meaning were discarded.
 The philosophical culture thus became totally excluded from upbringing and education.

 From a philosophical point of view, the most important discovery modern science has made is that what we perceive with our senses as matter is not matter in the true sense, but only one form of energy among other forms of energy such as movement, light, heat, electricity, etc. This was already clear from Einstein’s famous formula of 1905, E=mc2.